 Seeing the Northern Lights on a number of occasions on the cruise was amazing...
 Make sure you take lots of warm clothes and a good camera with a tripod!

-MS Midnatsol is one of the largest ships in the Hurtigruten fleet offering a great selection of cabins and suites.
+MS Maud was previously known as Midnatsol and is one of the largest ships in the Hurtigruten fleet.

 MS Trollfjord is one of the most modern Hurtigruten ships.
 It features large bay windows providing excellent views.